 As a general rule, we are conservative about advertising and try to keep Message commercial-free.
 However, Message provides a variety of advertising opportunities for reaching the membership.
 As a non-member, you are invited to contact our Ads Coordinator (see contacts page), who will be able to advise you on rates for paid display and classified ads in the Message Quarterly Magazine.
 Message members may post limited classified ads on the members' only website, in accordance with the Advertising Policy.
 Please note that Message will only accept advertising which it deems to be of interest and appropriate to our members.

 Welcome back!
 Try logging in with your previous user name and password, and you'll automatically be directed to the renewals page.
-If you've forgotten your user name and/or password, hit the "Forgotten Your Password?" button and enter your email address.
+If you've forgotten your user name and/or password, hit the "Forgotten Your Password?" link and enter your email address.
 A new password will be e-mailed to you.
 If your email address is not recognized, please send an email to email@example.com and we'll arrange for you to re-join.

 .
 I will be in Paris next month on vacation.
 Can Message help me find a babysitter, a doctor for emergency care, and a crib rental for use during my stay?